 Women's Bible Study

 Come and study the word of God and learn and grow in the fellowship of women.
 We focus on one book of the Bible each year.
 For 2016-17, we will study the Book of Revelation.
 Childcare is provided during each session.
 We meet Tuesdays, 9:00am-10:30am, during the school year (except for holidays).
 We use a guide-book (purchase for ~$50-60).
 Contact Kathy Folan at 415-377-0873 or email@example.com.

 Join us for fellowship with other young adults in their 20's and 30's.
 The heart of the group is our weekly Wednesday night meeting at 7:30 p.m. in the Parish Hall, with the last Wednesday of the month being a celebration of Mass in the Lady Chapel.
 We also offer a wide variety of other programs, including retreats, social events and regular community service opportunities throughout the year.
 The group's largest event of the year, "Coffee House," is scheduled in the summer and is always a rousing success.
 For more information please visit our webpage or join us at an upcoming event.
 Contact us by email at firstname.lastname@example.org.

-St. Dominic’s Youth Ministry (YM) is a place where you can be yourself, hear God’s call, meet other teens, and follow Christ.
+St. Dominic’s Youth Ministry (YM), for 7th and 8th graders, is a place where you can be yourself, hear God’s call, meet other teens, and follow Christ.
 You will learn more about the Christian faith, feel welcome to ask the tough questions, have fun, and find others who are interested in standing up for Catholic values and traditions.
 Whatever your background, whatever your school, whatever your situation…you are welcome.
-YM meets from 4:00pm - 5:15pm on the 2nd-5th Sundays of the month.
-Contact Michael O’Donnell Smith: 415-674-0446 or firstname.lastname@example.org.
+Some teens may be ready and desire to prepare for the Sacrament of Confirmation through our program.
+YM meets during the school year from 4:00pm - 5:15pm on the 2nd-5th Sundays of the month.
+Contact the Director of Family and Youth Ministries after August 1st at 415-674-0446.